sigsum/sigsum/doc/api.md

 https://log.example.com:4711/opossum/2021`.
 ```

+Input data in `get-*` requests are added at the end of an endpoint's
+URL.
+Values are delimited by a `/`.
+The order of values is defined by
+the respective endpoints.
+For an example, see Section 3.4.

-Input data (in requests) is POST:ed in the HTTP message body as line-terminated
+Input data in `add-*` requests is POST:ed in the HTTP message body as
-ASCII key/value pairs.
-In more detail, the key-value format is `Key=Value\n`.
+line-terminated ASCII key/value pairs.
+The key-value format is `Key=Value\n`.
 Everything before the first equal-sign is considered a key.
 Everything after the first equal sign and before the next new line character is
 considered a value.
 Different keys may appear in any order.
 A key may be